pranjalshukla04/CAR-Price-Predictor/README.md

 - 🌀 **Git**: Version control and collaborative development.

 ## Contributing
 Contributions are warmly welcomed!
 If you discover bugs or have suggestions for improvements, please create an issue or submit a pull request.
-For further guidance, please refer to our [Contributing Guidelines](CONTRIBUTING.md).

 ---